 The annual Carnival in Belize is held in September, showcasing street theatre, music, fashion, and dance.
-Belize Carnival originates in European and African traditions and indigenous Maya practices.
-Belize Carnival dates back to 1975 when Belize Women for Cultural Preservation movement came up with the idea of a carnival and a parade to showcase Belize arts and culture.
+Belize Carnival originates from African traditions and indigenous Mayan practices.
+The modern Belize Carnival dates back to 1975, when the Belize Women for Cultural Preservation movement came up with the idea of a carnival and a parade to showcase Belize arts and culture.

-In September Belize celebrates its independence from Great Britain.
-The festivities last for the whole month and include many events such as the Belize National Song Competition and Pre-Carnival Bash.
-Jouvert is the pre-carnival bash meant to set the mood for festivities.
-Held at Marion Jones Stadium Complex early in the morning, it involves Jump Street Posse. when people, covered in mud, paint, powder or chocolate, dancing, gyrating their bodies to the Soca music through the streets of Belize City.
+In September, Belize also celebrates its independence from Great Britain.
+The festivities last for the whole month and include many events.
+Carnival highlights include the Belize National Song Competition and Pre-Carnival Bash.
+Jouvert is the pre-carnival party, meant to set the mood for festivities.
+Held at Marion Jones Stadium Complex early in the morning, it involves Jump Street Posse. when people, covered in mud, paint, powder, or chocolate, dance to the Soca music through the streets of Belize City.
 King and Queen Competition and the Miss Belize Pageant showcase local entertainers donning the most amazing costumes.